learn-co-students/careers-building-your-resume-v-000/README.md

     - Scroll down in the pop up box and click "upload resume"

     - Upload your PDF and save!

+NOTE: If you do not use the template linked above, please make sure the format of the resume follows the instructions below:

+  - Keep resume to 1 page

+  - Use legible font size (10 to 12 font)

+  - Watch your margin size (between .5-1 inch)

+  - Use Italics, CAPITALS, Bold, and Border lines for emphasis

+  - Be consistent in layout and content

+  - Use short phrases and sentences with bullet points

 ## Key Things to Keep in Mind

 **Email addresses:** should be @gmail.com @me.com or @customdomain; no AOL, Hotmail or Yahoo email accounts because employers may view users with those accounts as out-of-touch or not tech savvy.

-Providing your home address is no longer necessary in a resume.
-No one is going to mail anything to your home.
+Providing your full address is no longer necessary in a resume.
+Recruiters still expect to see city, state and zip-code, especially if they are taking into account commute time when considering a candidate.
+If you’re planning to relocate there are two ways to address this in your resume.
+They are as follows:

+  - Include the cities or states you’re willing to relocate to, or merely write “willing  to relocate”

+  - If you have a place secured and are absolutely certain about moving, you can include your new City/State/Zip.

 Especially if, for example, you’re living in Chicago and thinking of relocating to San Diego, it’s best not to tip off a recruiter that you aren’t local by including your Chicago address.
 Your phone number and email are the primary ways employers are going to contact you.

 ## Next Steps